InteractiveComputerGraphics/PositionBasedDynamics/README.md

 The PositionBasedDynamics library allows the position-based handling of many types of constraints in a physically-based simulation.
 The library uses [CMake](http://www.cmake.org/), [Eigen](http://eigen.tuxfamily.org/), [AntTweakBar](http://anttweakbar.sourceforge.net/) (only for the demos) and [Boost](http://www.boost.org/).
 All external dependencies (except Boost) are included.

 The library was tested on Windows 7, OpenSuse Linux 13.2, Mac OS X 10.10.5.
 However, it should also be possible to use it on Mac OS X systems.
+Be sure that you use a 64 bit build configuration on 64 bit systems.

 **Author**: [Jan Bender](http://www.interactive-graphics.de), **License**: MIT